Skip to Content

 THE EXPERIENCE

-Join us for a special screening of: Graphic Means: A History of Graphic Design Production, following the film will be a panel discussion.
+A special screening of: Graphic Means: A History of Graphic Design Production w/ a panel discussion following the film.

 Up until just over 30 years ago, when the desktop computer debuted, the whole design production process would have been done primarily by hand, and with the aide of analog machines.
 The design and print industries used a variety of ways to get type and image onto film, plates, and finally to the printed page.
 Graphic Means is a journey through this transformative Mad Men-era of pre-digital design production to the advent of the desktop computer.
 It explores the methods, tools, and evolving social roles that gave rise to the graphic design industry as we know it today.